dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/file-secret-store.md

 |"connectionStrings" | `{ "mysql:username": "your mysql username", "mysql:password": "your mysql password" }`    |

-Once again, requesting for key `connectionStrings` will result in a successful HTTP response but its contents, as shown in the table above, would be flattened:
+Once again, requesting for key `connectionStrings` results in a successful HTTP response but its contents, as shown in the table above, would be flattened:

 ```shell
 $ curl http://localhost:3501/v1.0/secrets/local-secret-store/connectionStrings